 Although NBFRD uses fire demand zones to better analyze data, fire districts are still formally utilized for station locations and response areas.
-It is important for the agency and city leaders to understand the effect of travel times when considering new stations and city growth.
-The following is a travel time map that shows the travel times from each station form less than three (3) minutes up to greater than seven (7) minutes.
+The agency and city leaders need to understand the effect of travel times when considering new stations and city growth.
+The following is a travel time map that shows the travel times from each station less than three (3) minutes up to greater than seven (7) minutes.